 Rather than running their own advertising campaigns, most online casinos offer commissions to private advertisers for sending traffic to their site.
 Most casinos use revenue share to pay affiliates, but some opt for a cost per acquisition (CPA) model.

-Therefore, affiliates earn commission based on their performance, that is the profit generated by traffic they had sent.
+Therefore, affiliates earn a commission based on their performance, that is the profit generated by traffic they had sent.
 The commission is most often calculated based on the Net revenue share which is calculated by subtracting fraudulent transactions, promotional expenses, and other fees from the gross revenue.

 Some affiliate programs have a negative carryover policy, meaning that the negative balance in your affiliate program is transferred to the following month or months until it is zeroed out.
 We advise all affiliates to look for no negative carryover programs and start “fresh” each month.